The Under $300 Starter Kitchen KitPublished: January 17, 2019

 GIR Ultimate Spatula

-Why Buy: Sure, $12.95 might seem steep for a spatula.
-But this is the last rubber spatula you’ll ever buy.
+Why Buy: This is the last rubber spatula you’ll ever buy.
 It’s super sturdy, easy to clean, and works great for everything from baking to mixing sides.

 Chefman 5-Quart Slow Cooker with Natural Stoneware Insert